Waavi/vue-wcharts/docs/guide/getting-started.md

 ### Choose your Chart

-Instance a simple cartesian chart and generate data prop (usually an array of objects).
+Instance a simple cartesian chart and pass data by a prop (usually an array of objects).

 ```vue
 <template>